WOVNio/WovnAppDocumentation/docs/English/iOS/translate_push_notification_sdk_v3_4_1.md

-# Wovn Push Notification Feature (v3.5.0 and upper)
+# Wovn Push Notification Feature (v3.4.1 and lower)

 This document assumes your app already can receive push notifications from Apple Push Notification service (APNs) or Firebase.